uvd540/asteroids-odin/README.md

 ## How it works

-The contents of the `main_web` folder is built in `freestanding_wasm32` build mode.
+The contents of the `main_web` folder is built in `js_wasm32` build mode.
 That package also imports the `game` package.
-So it's the whole game. `freestanding` means that no OS-specific stuff at all is included. `wasm32` means that the output is possible to run in a web browser.
+So it's the whole game. `js` is a special target that uses `<odin>/core/sys/wasm/js/odin.js` to talk to the browser. `wasm32` means that the code itself is possible to run in a web browser.

-Odin supports compiling to a `js_wasm32` target that has less limitations.
-However, we cannot use that because `raylib` requires _emscripten_ in order to translate its OpenGL calls into WebGL.
-Emscripten has some hacks to pull in its own C standard library stuff, so that's sort-of the "OS layer" you have in emscripten: Strange libc-in-a-web-browser.
-The Odin core libs don't support emscripten and never will.
-So that's why we use `freestanding`.

 When `main_web` has been compiled into an object file called `game.wasm.o`, then the emscripten compiler `emcc` is run.
 It is fed both the `game.wasm.o` file and also compiles the `main_web/main_web.c` file.
-That C file says what will happen when our game is run in a web browser: It'll call our Odin code! (we also feed `emcc` the prebuilt raylib and raygui wasm libs).
+That C file says what will happen when our game is run in a web browser: It'll call our Odin code!
+We also feed `emcc` the prebuilt raylib and raygui wasm libs.

-Since our odin code is compiled using `freestanding`, no allocators or anything is set up.
-That's why `source/main_web/main_web_entry.odin` sets up an allocator, temp allocator and logger in the `web_init` proc.

-The allocator uses the libc procedures `malloc`, `calloc`, `free` and `realloc` that emscripten exposes.
+The default WASM allocator doesn't play nicely with emscripten, so I've added an `emscripten_allocator`.
+That allocator uses the libc procedures `malloc`, `calloc`, `free` and `realloc` that emscripten exposes.
+It is set up in `web_init` of `source/main_web/main_web_entry.odin`

-There's also a logger that uses the `puts` procedure that emscripten exposes, in order to print to the web browser console.

-Like I said, we can't use `core:os` at all.
-Therefore I've made a tiny wrapper in `source/os` that implements `read_entire_file` and `write_entire_file` that both work in web and desktop mode.
-The web mode once again uses emscripten things to read from the data that is baked into the built web app (the stuff in the `assets` folder).
-The desktop mode just runs the normal `core:os` code.

 ## Web build in my Hot Reload template